Let’s build a better working world

 Our Global Immigration team helps you solve complex immigration matters.
 We manage all kind of work and residency permit applications enabled by innovative technology.
 In an ever-changing global setting, we provide updates and advise on the increasingly challenging immigration environment.
 Read more about immigration here.

 Our offering is focusing on payroll managed services, expatriate payroll, payroll consulting and review, support in administrative tasks and social security audit preparation.
 Bringing our deep process skills, together with tax and social security expertise, allows us to uniquely serve your company and your local or expatriate employees.
-Read more about COVID-19 and payroll continuity here.
+Read more about payroll here and about COVID-19 payroll continuity here.

 Our Equity Service integrates local tax and social security positions, double tax implications and tax policy positions into one integrated solution.
 We advise on equity reporting requirements and provide support with preparing statements and reports, for both, the corporate and the employee.